dotnet/performance/README.md

 We know that having the benchmarks in a separate repository might seem to be surprising.
 But the performance is vertical. .NET Runtime features affect base class library performance.
 Which at the end, affects the end user and provides the business value.
 This is why we keep all the benchmarks in a single place - to test the performance of the end product.
 For whatever .NET Runtime you want.

+## Documentation

+* [Prerequisites](./docs/prerequisites.md) (dotnet cli or Python 3)
-See the [Microbenchmarks Guide](./src/benchmarks/micro/README.md) for information on running our microbenchmarks.
+* [Microbenchmarks Guide](./src/benchmarks/micro/README.md) for information on running our microbenchmarks
-See the [Real-World Scenarios Guide](./src/benchmarks/real-world/JitBench/README.md) for information on running our real-world scenario benchmarks.
+* [Real-World Scenarios Guide](./src/benchmarks/real-world/JitBench/README.md) for information on running our real-world scenario benchmarks

+## Contributing to Repository

 This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).